Today, the most prominent trend for nursing home design is to include nature-focused décor.

 Your staff can care for the physical needs of your residents, but how can you improve their mental state?

-We believe that bringing nature into your nursing home is a solution.
+We believe that Biophilic Design is a solution.

-In the late 1970s, Dr. Edward O. Wilson expanded on the concept of biophilia.
-This theory underlines humans’ innate desire to connect with nature.
-And in today’s hectic, tech-filled world, this is more important than ever.
+In the late 1970s, Dr. Edward O. Wilson expanded on the concept of biophilia; a theory that emphasizes humans’ innate connection with nature.

-And research suggests that nature-focused décor offers mental and physical benefits to those in healthcare facilities.
+Plus, research strongly suggests that nature-focused décor offers mental and physical benefits to those in healthcare facilities.

 Ideas for Bringing Nature into Nursing Homes